Small-Town Biking, Big-Time Enjoyment

 Best of Biking: The biggest draw for bikers is the Heart of Vilas County Hike & Bike Trail, a paved 27-mile stretch that runs from Boulder Junction to St. Germain.
 The Nichol’s Beach Bike Trail, at 2.5 miles, takes you from the local Chamber of Commerce office, a hub for bicyclists, right to Nichol’s Lake for some picnicking and swimming.
 If you need to rent a bike, try Coon Tail Sports.

 Rest & Repast: Sweet Emma’s is a quaint home for rental with nice views of the Manitowish River and garage to stow your bikes.
 You can access the paved bike trail from the Boulder Bear Lodge.
-After an afternoon of biking, cool off with an iced coffee or smoothie at Dancing Bear Coffee & Gifts, or sit down for a meal at the Granary Family Restaurant.
+After an afternoon of biking, sit down for a meal at the Granary Family Restaurant.

 Biking in Central Wisconsin